mponce0/covid19.analytics/JOSS/paper.md

 related to the COVID19 pandemic promptly available to researchers and the scientific community.

-As today, there are a few dozen other packages also in the CRAN repository that allow users to gain access to different datasets of the COVID-19 pandemic.
+As of today, there are a few dozen other packages also in the CRAN repository that allow users to gain access to different datasets of the COVID-19 pandemic.
 In some cases, some packages just provide access to data from specific geographical locations or the approach to the data structure in which the data is presented is different from the one presented here.
 Nevertheless, having a variety of packages from which users can try and probably combine, is an important and crucial element in data analysis.
-Moreover it has been reported different cases of data misuse/misinterpretation due to different issues, such as, erroneous metadata or data formats [@Ledford_2020] and in some cases ending in articles' retractions [@Schriml:2020aa].
+Moreover, it has been reported that different cases of data misuse/misinterpretation due to different issues, such as, erroneous metadata or data formats [@Ledford_2020] and in some cases ending in articles' retractions [@Schriml:2020aa].
 Therefore providing additional functionalities to check the integrity and consistency of the data, as our `covid19.analytics` package does is paramount.
-This is specially true in a situation where the unfolding of events and data availability is flowing so fast that sometimes is even hard to keep track of all the changes.
+This is especially true in a situation where the unfolding of events and data availability is flowing so fast that sometimes is even hard to keep track of all the changes.

-As today and to the best of our knowledge, there isn't any other R package that provides direct access to the COVID19 genomic data of the virus.
+As of today and to the best of our knowledge, there isn't any other R package that provides direct access to the COVID19 genomic data of the virus.
 The `covid19.analytics` package is indeed capable of retrieving genomics data, and it does that by incorporating a novel, more reliable and robust way of accessing and designing different pathways to the data sources.

-Moreover, the `covid19.analytics` package offers a modular and versatile approach to the data, by allowing users to input their own data for which most of the functions in the package can be applied when the data is structured using a *time series* format as described in the package documentation.
+Moreover, the `covid19.analytics` package offers a modular and versatile approach to the data by allowing users to input their own data for which most of the functions in the package can be applied when the data is structured using a *time series* format as described in the package documentation.